StreamingFlow/d4py/README.md

 ### Docker

-The Dockerfile in the dispel4py root directory installs dispel4py and OpenMPI.
+The Dockerfile in the dispel4py root directory installs dispel4py and mpi4py.

 ```
 docker build . -t mydispel4py